kshutkin/package-build/create-pkgbld/DESIGN.md

   metadata.
 - Defining the runtime plugin API.
 That contract belongs to `pkgbld`.
 - Treating every installed development tool as a PKG BLD package.
+- Providing a general-purpose three-way merge for arbitrary project files.

 ## Terminology